Skip to content

 • opt: JuMP optimiser configuration.

-• rba: Risk budgeting algorithm.
+• rba: Risk budget algorithm.

-• wi: Initial weights for warm-starting.
+• wi: Initial portfolio weights for warm-starting the solver.

 • alg: Relaxed risk budgeting algorithm variant.

-• fb: Fallback optimiser.
+• fb: Fallback result or estimator.

 Constructors